 the very beginning of his career he gained the nickname 'Kozlik'

 – a little male goat.

-manually adjustable drum brakes stayed on till the end of the
+Leaf spring suspension with arm-type shock absorbers, side-valve underpowered engine, three-speed gearbox and manually adjustable drum brakes stayed on till the end of the production.

 were several interesting vehicles based on the GAZ 69.
 Probably

 the first one was 1952 GAZ-46